Here, you will find the summary notes for Surds, Indices, and Logarithm written based on O Level Additional Mathematics Syllabus.

 Rules of Logarithm for O Level Additional Mathematics

 a m = y <==> logay = m

 logax +logay = loga(xy)logax – logay = loga(x/y)rlogax = logaxr

 if logax = logay <==> x = y

 Want to learn O Level Additional Math on demand?

 Knowing the concepts and formulae above is not enough for you to even pass the O Level Additional Mathematics exams.
 You need to know how to apply these concepts.
 So, you’ll definitely need to try questions.

-In my course on surds, indices and logarithm, I go through the concepts, how to apply them, and what concept to use for each type of question.
+In my O Level Additional Math course, I go through the concepts, how to apply them, and what concept to use for each type of question.
 With these skills, students finish the course as confident students, able to apply what they have learned to tests and exams.
-If you want to ace these chapters in Additional Mathematics, definitely check out our course on surds, indices and logarithm.
+Check out the course here.